 After Japan's surrender, 31 moved to Java to transport released internees and POWs from jungle camps to repatriation centres.
 This humanitarian mission evolved into combat as the Indonesian independence movement gained momentum, and the Squadron suffered many casualties.
 Indeed a number of its personnel were murdered near its base at Kemajorang.
 Java operations ended in autumn 1946, and the Squadron reformed near Karachi.
 During religious and ethnic unrest associated with Indian independence and partition, thousands of refugees were transported.
 From Independence Day, 15 August 1947, the Squadron's base at Mauripur found itself in newly-formed Pakistan.

-With its task completed, the Squadron disbanded a the years end.
+With its task completed, the Squadron disbanded at the end of the year.
 In July 1948 31 Squadron reformed at RAF Hendon, its first home base since 1915.
 Equiped with Ansons and Devons, the Squadron flew communications and air ambulance duties.
 Spitfires, Proctors and Chipmunks were also available, both for communications and to keep staff officers in current flying practice.

 In 1955 31 Squadron returned to the front line at RAF Laarbruch in Germany, operating Canberra PR7s.
 Assigned to NATO, the Squadron specialised in reconnaisance until 1971, when it moved to RAF Bruggen and re-equiped with the Phantom FGR2.
-This brought a change to Strike, Attack, a role retained through successive re-equipments with the Jaguar GR1 in 1976 and the Tornado GR1 in 1984.
-As well as maintaining a conventional capability, 31 Squadron remained a part of NATOs deterrent force until, following the collapse of the Soviet Union and the Warsaw Pact, the RAFs Nuclear weapons were withdrawn.
+This brought a change to the two roles of Strike and Attack, these roles were retained through successive re-equipments with the Jaguar GR1 in 1976 and the Tornado GR1 in 1984.
+As well as maintaining a conventional capability, 31 Squadron remained a part of NATOs deterrent force until, following the collapse of the Soviet Union and the Warsaw Pact, the RAF Nuclear weapons were withdrawn.

 Despite the thawing of the Cold War, operations occupied 31 Squadron for upwards of twenty years from the time of the 1991 Gulf War.
-During that conflict, OC 31 Squadron led the GR1 contingent at Dharan, Saudi Arabia, which comprised not only of 31 Squadron but also elements of five other Squadrons.
+During that conflict, OC 31 Squadron led the GR1 contingent at Dhahran, Saudi Arabia, which comprised 31 Squadron and elements of five other Squadrons.
 Middle Eastern Air Policing continued and in 1999 31 Squadron also participated in air operations over the Former Republic of Yugoslavia.
 Operating in the interdiction role, these missions were flown both long-range from Bruggen and from Solenzara, Corsica.

 With the withdrawal of RAF Forces from Germany the Goldstars as 31 Squadron was coming to be known came home again, this time to their current location at RAF Marham.
 In 2001 31 Squadron was the last RAF Squadron to leave Germany.